Zenitugo/Terraform-EC2-VPC-Assignment/Documentation.md

 - creating route tables for the public subnet.
 - associating the public subnet with the internet gateway.

-*The third step was to create an ec2 and the step by step process involved:*
+*The third step was to create an ec2 and the step by step process involved were:*
 - giving the ec2 a name.
 - selecting an ami image.
 In this case(ubuntu)
 - selecting an instance type.
 (In this case t2.micro)